Over HDB Income Ceiling 2026: Buy Resale Anyway | Nexus

 Stack of formal documents with deep red wax seal, two brass keys and an ornate fountain pen with gold nib on a navy marble desk — HFE letter, IPA and bank loan documentation for HDB resale

-The HDB loan path effectively eliminates underwriting risk after HFE clearance: the HDB loan quantum is published in the HFE letter itself.
-The bank-loan path keeps the underwriting risk live until the IPA closes.
-That is why an In-Principle Approval matters disproportionately when financing HDB resale via a bank:
+On the HDB loan path, the underwriting risk is mostly gone once HFE clears, because the HDB loan quantum is written into the HFE letter itself.
+On the bank-loan path it stays live until the IPA closes.
+That is exactly why an In-Principle Approval carries so much more weight when you finance HDB resale through a bank.

-1. Variable income haircuts.
-Bonuses, commissions and most allowances are averaged across 12-24 months for TDSR / MSR.
-Banks differ on the lookback window and the haircut percentage.
-The borrower who looks comfortably under MSR on a 6-month payslip view can sit much closer to the edge under a 24-month average.
+1. Variable income haircuts catch people out.
+Bonuses, commissions and most allowances are averaged across 12 to 24 months for TDSR and MSR, and banks differ on both the lookback window and the haircut percentage.
+A borrower who looks comfortably under MSR on a 6-month payslip view can sit much closer to the edge on a 24-month average.

-2. Existing debts eating TDSR.
-Car loan instalments, personal loan instalments, and credit card minimum payments all consume the 55% TDSR ceiling.
-A S$2,000/month car loan on a S$18,000 household income eats 11 percentage points of the TDSR allowance before the mortgage is computed.
+2. Existing debts eat into your TDSR.
+Car loan instalments, personal loan instalments and credit card minimum payments all count against the 55% ceiling.
+A S$2,000/month car loan on a S$18,000 household income takes up 11 percentage points of the TDSR allowance before the mortgage is even counted.

-3. Tenure vs LTV trade-off.
-Pushing tenure past 25 years (or past borrower age 65 at maturity) drops LTV from 75% to 55% — an extra 20% of price in cash/CPF needed at completion.
-Run the math both ways before committing.
+1. Watch the tenure-versus-LTV trade-off.
+Push tenure past 25 years, or past borrower age 65 at maturity, and LTV drops from 75% to 55%.
+That is an extra 20% of price in cash or CPF due at completion.
+Run the math both ways before you commit.

-4. Fixed vs SORA in 2026.
-Fixed packages start from around 1.40%; 1M SORA at +0% spread sits above that today and has been trending up.
-The "cheaper today" call may flip in 12 months.
-Plan the lock-in expiry and refinance calendar before signing.
+2. Think hard about fixed versus SORA in 2026.
+Fixed packages start from around 1.40%, while 1M SORA at +0% spread sits above that today and has been trending up.
+The package that looks cheaper today may flip within 12 months, so map out the lock-in expiry and refinance calendar before you sign.

-5. Cash-component shock.
-The 5% minimum cash on a S$700K flat is S$35,000 — some HDB buyers underestimate this because the HDB loan permitted zero cash.
-Confirm cash availability before HFE submission.
+1. Don't get caught short on the cash component.
+The 5% minimum cash on a S$700K flat is S$35,000, and some HDB buyers underestimate it because the HDB loan let them put down zero cash.
+Confirm the cash is there before you submit the HFE.

-6. Foreign income / overseas employment.
-Income earned abroad faces additional haircuts and not every bank accepts it.
-If one applicant works overseas, broker-led parallel applications become essential to find the lender most accommodating of the income profile.
+2. Foreign income and overseas employment are tricky.
+Income earned abroad faces extra haircuts and not every bank will accept it.
+If one applicant works overseas, broker-led parallel applications become essential to find the lender most comfortable with that income profile.

-Assume a Singapore Citizen couple, combined gross monthly income S$18,000, no existing debts.
-They want to buy a 4-room HDB resale flat at S$700,000.
-Both are 32 years old at purchase.
+Take a Singapore Citizen couple with a combined gross monthly income of S$18,000 and no existing debts.
+They want a 4-room HDB resale flat at S$700,000, and both are 32 years old at purchase.

 ItemCalculationAmount